AlionGreen/aliongreen.github.io/posts/remote-thread-injection.md

 - may not work on all windows versions
 - hard to use

-in the previous steps any API monitoring application and EDRs could detect our API calls and detect our operation. now if we use direct syscalls nothing in user land can detect our api calls. but as [sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) stays as a driver in kernel space we can't do anything with it and it create events for ....
+In the previous steps, any API monitoring application and EDRs could detect our API calls and ruin our operation. now if we use direct syscalls nothing in userland can detect our API calls. but as [sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) works as a driver in kernel space we can’t do anything about it. so, it is strongly recommended to use sysmon.

-one of the cons of using syscalls is that they are version specific. and they may not work on different windows versions. but with using [SysWhisper](https://github.com/jthuraisamy/SysWhispers) we can generate syscalls for different windows versions. i run the following command to generate syscalls for my desired functions for windows 10.
+One of the disadvantages of using syscalls is that their work is dependent on the version of OS and our code may not work on different windows versions.
+However, by using a great tool like [SysWhisper](https://github.com/jthuraisamy/SysWhispers) we can generate syscalls for different windows versions. you can run the following command to generate syscalls for our desired functions for windows 10.

 ```bash
 syswhispers.py --function NtCreateProcess,NtAllocateVirtualMemory,NtWriteVirtualMemory,NtCreateThreadEx -o syscall --versions 10
 ```
-this command makes two output file **syscall.asm** and **syscall.h** that i shuold add to my visual studio project. then i should enable [MASM](https://docs.microsoft.com/en-us/cpp/assembler/masm/masm-for-x64-ml64-exe?view=msvc-160) in my project.
+this command generates two output files **syscall.asm** and **syscall.h** that we  add to our visual studio project. then we should enable [MASM](https://docs.microsoft.com/en-us/cpp/assembler/masm/masm-for-x64-ml64-exe?view=msvc-160) in the project and include the header file in our main code.

-after that using the functions such as native apis but here we don't need to load **ntdll.dll** and get base address of function and definging prototypes. and i think using SysWhisper has made really easy to use syscalls.
+afterward using the functions is like Native APIs but here we don’t need to load ntdll.dll, get the base address of the functions, and defining function prototypes.
+I think SysWhisper has made it really easy to utilize syscalls.

-you can see the code for these sections in [here](https://github.com/AlionGreen/remote-thread-injection).
+You can find the codes for this post on my [Github](https://github.com/AlionGreen/remote-thread-injection).

 ## References:
 [https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/](https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/)